c-krit/ferox/README.md

 $ make -f Makefile.emcc
 ```

-In order to build the examples, you must compile raylib to WebAssembly first.
+You may need to recompile raylib for the Web before compiling the examples:

 ```console
 $ git clone https://github.com/raysan5/raylib && cd raylib/src
 $ make -j`nproc` PLATFORM=PLATFORM_WEB -B
 ```

-After recompiling raylib for the Web, you should be able to build the examples:
+Finally, in order to compile the examples, do:

 ```console
 $ cd examples